CNES/datalabs-docker-images/docs/howto/custom-image.md

 This will help you identify the image with dependencies closest to your requirements.

 To facilitate upstream merging of the fork, rename any directories you don’t plan to use by adding a dot `(.)` before the folder name.
-*However, do not rename the folder if you intend to build the base image locally and not pull from \<INSERT CONTAINER REGISTRY NAME>.*
+*However, do not rename the folder if you intend to build the base image locally and not pull from [Dockerhub](https://hub.docker.com/r/cnes/base-image).*

 ### Steps to Fork the Project